-- Whenever patients start or switch ARV drugs or start new concomitant medications, it is important to evaluate for potential drug interactions.
+- Whenever patients start or switch antiretroviral (ARV) drugs or start new concomitant medications, it is important to evaluate for potential drug interactions.

 - Many drugs and drug classes have clinically significant drug-drug interactions with ARVs.